Mu-Y/academic-kickstart/content/publication/faster_rcnn/index.md

 publication: "*Graduation Project for Undergraduates at Chongqing University*"
 #publication_short: "*Graduation Project for Undergraduates at Chongqing University*"

-abstract: "Train and Employ Faster-RCNN framework to perform pedestrain detection in videos."
+abstract: "Train and Employ a Faster-RCNN framework to perform pedestrain detection in videos."

 # Summary.
 An optional shortened abstract.
-summary: "Train and deploy Faster-RCNN framework to perform pedestrain detection in videos."
+summary: "Train and deploy a Faster-RCNN framework to perform pedestrain detection in videos."

 tags:
 - proj